koriandrei/BulletsManager/README.md

 The task is to write such a simulation and a visualization for it.

 The solution should use all available threads/cores.

+## TODO

+* Loading the set of wall from a file
+* Pausing and continuing the simulation
+* Navigation on the simulation field
+* Implement a threadpool, check performance
+* Add caching for bullet collisions so that results from step 1 could be used in step 2